D-whales/Power-Bi-Projects/README.md

 ---
 ## Analysis:

-### Customer History:
-All stores has 13,045 customers in total of which 49% are normal customers and 51% members.

 ### Product Catalog:
-There are 8 product lines in the stores but the highest sold 6 are represented on the dashboard.
+There are 9 product categories and 29 types of products in all the stores but the highest sold 8 are represented on the dashboard.
-Also to note that Food and beverages have the highest sales.
+Also to note that Coffee and Chocolates have the highest sales.

 ### Transaction History:
-There were 1.9M orders in total over the first quarter of the year.
+There were 185,459k orders in total from Jan-June 2023.

 ### Store:
-There are 3 stores/branches currently running and Store A has the highest sales.
+There are 3 stores currently operating and Hell's Kitchen Store has the highest sales.

 ## Conclusion and Recommendations:
-The first 5 product line to finish are the ones with the highest sales The city with the highest sales is Yangon.
-Branch A is more on sales than other stores.
+Coffee and Chocolate are the most in demand at each store.
+Hell's Kitchen has the highest sales and generates more revenue but just a slight difference from other stores.

 #Recommendation:
-The first 5 products should be restock as soon as possible based on weekly sales so the store won't run out of the products, Both Yangon City and Branch (A) should be paid more attention to for redistribution
+The coffee and chocolate categories should be restocked as soon as possible based on weekly sales so the store won't run out of the products, All  should be paid more attention to for redistribution